 Yammer vs Chanty

 Chanty is a team communication app that we are proud to build.
-It’s hard to compare Chanty and Yammer as Chanty is an AI-powered business messenger while Yammer is a social network for business.
+It’s hard to compare Chanty and Yammer as Chanty is an AI-powered team chat while Yammer is a social network for business.
 Having long conversations is tough at Yammer as it’s mostly about microblogging.
 Even with a newly introduced private messages functions, it’s still far from being an instant messenger.